 What is SMILE?

 SMILE is a laser vision correction procedure approved for patients 22 years of age and older who are nearsighted and/or have astigmatism.
 It is performed using advanced laser vision correction technology, the femtosecond laser.
-This extremely precise and versatile laser cuts a thin disc of tissue – similar to the shape of a contact lens – from within the layers of cornea, leaving most of the eye’s surface undisturbed.
+This extremely precise and versatile laser cuts a thin disc of tissue – similar to the shape of a contact lens – from within the layers of the cornea, leaving most of the eye’s surface undisturbed.
 The disc of tissue, known as a lenticule, is removed through a small opening in the surface of the eye, also created by the laser, to change the overall shape of the cornea to improve vision.

 Because the incision in the surface of the eye is small – less than 6 mm – the SMILE laser eye surgery procedure is considered minimally invasive.
 A clinical study into the safety and efficacy of the procedure showed that of 328 participants: